Poseidoncode/Bridge/.github/plan.prompt.md

 Your task is to develop a Chrome extension named "TranslationGummy" that provides an immersive web communication experience, combining full-page translation reading with seamless native language input and writing.

 Follow the phases and steps strictly.
-Wait for the next instruction after each step completion.
+Ensure each step is fully completed before proceeding to the next one.

 ## Phase 0: Knowledge Acquisition